 An ICS security program is a plan that helps organizations protect their ICS technologies.
 Such a program should reflect the complexity of modern industrial environments if it is to be effective.
-As such, organizations should follow FireEye’s guidance and make sure their program takes both IT and OT assets into consideration.
+As such, organizations should make sure their program takes both IT and OT assets into consideration—and bridges the gap between the two as much as possible (by using the same tools and metrics even when the networks are not connected).
 Of course, an ICS cybersecurity program is not a static plan.
-Just as the threats themselves are constantly changing, organizations need to review and update their plans to reflect their security needs in light of new operations, regulations and changing business requirements.
+Just as the threats themselves are constantly changing, organizations need to review and update their plans to reflect their security needs in light of new operations, equipment, regulations and changing business requirements.
 Only then can they hope to achieve comprehensive visibility into risks threatening their IT and ICS assets.

 Let’s now look at how organizations can build an effective ICS security plan: